ryocs/team-chooser/README.md

 # TeamChooser

-This project was created for liechtenecker
+This project was created for Liechtenecker

 ## Development